OnGalaxySteroids/bookmarks/README.md

+# BTW WRONG SYNTAX
+The syntax of the script is currently false beacuse the "***declarative programming configuration system allows reproducibility and portability***" changes the syntax every fucking update

 ## Overview

 This shell script converts HTML bookmark files into the Nix format for easy integration with NixOS or other Nix-based systems.
 It parses the HTML file, extracts the bookmarks, and generates a .nix file that can be used to manage bookmarks in a Nix environment.
 Obviously there are better and safer ways to do this.
 This was just for fun and out of interest.